-Together we will work to make a difference in our community and in the wider world.
-We follow the example of Saint Augustine by stepping out in faith and celebrating our reasons for living and hoping.
+Together we will send out our young people to make a difference in our community and in the wider world.

 We want our school to be a safe and happy place.

 We want our school community to be a good place for each of us to be a part of.
 We will do everything we can to protect and care for everybody who studies or works at St Augustine's.